paulfersi/blockchain_coffee_machine/README.md

   <img src="/utils/physical_device.jpg" width="500">
 </p>

-This is an experimental Web3 project that merges smart contracts with physical hardware.
+This experimental Web3 project was developed as part of my Bachelor's thesis to explore the interaction between blockchain technology, smart contracts, and physical hardware.
 It allows users to activate a real coffee machine by sending ETH to its associated smart contract.
 Each machine is linked to its own unique NFT, offering a fun and practical example of how decentralized ownership and payments can connect with the real world.

 ## Tech stack